 Stone Age to Iron Age

-An inspiring, authentic, hands on experience to link in with the new KS2 curriculum.
+An inspiring, authentic, hands-on experience to link in with the KS2 curriculum.
 Children will discover how people lived, learn core skills and experiment with techniques from the era.

 Bringing to Life the Stone Age, Bronze Age, Iron Age- KS2

 An inspiring, authentic, hands-on experience designed for the KS2 curriculum.
 Children will discover how people lived, learn core skills and experiment with techniques from the era.
 These sessions will form a fantastic stimulus for discussion and debate around this exciting curriculum topic.
 All the activities will be led by a team of experienced tutors keen share their enthusiasm.
 All our sessions are resourced with authentic and handcrafted items using techniques of this period of time.

 Through storytelling, we will set the scene and take the group back in time enabling them to imagine the world as it was viewed by the Stone Age person.
 Our story will take the group on a journey through the Bronze and Iron Age exploring the values, needs and wants of the people of this era.

 "Words from 60 kids who have done Stone Age day in the woods with us...brilliant beautiful fascinating inspiring exciting epic dangerous awesome fabulous interesting magnificent spectacular glorious exciting surprising fantastic tiring rewarding enthusiastic fun scientific natural cool exclusive joyful long mind blowing adventurous"

 Topics and Activities (the number of activities covered will depend on the length of the session booked (half/full day):

 Learn about stone axe making in the Lake District and the famous Langdale axe factories.
 Explore the properties of different stone material used for tools.
 Each child will grind their own primitive tool out of slate.